fbertram/TuringTrader/DocFX/articles/overview/FAQ.md

 ### Is TuringTrader production quality?

-Pretty much.
-We have used TuringTrader to develop and test more than 100 algorithms, covering many different styles.
-We are using TuringTrader in production at [Bertram Solutions](http://www.bertram.solutions) and [TuringTrader.com](http://www.turingtrader.com).
-We have done consulting for a local hedge fund and simulated strategies for them, and we are working with other interested people around the world.
-Most important of all, we are fully committed to keep this going for the foreseeable future.
+Yes.
+We have used TuringTrader to develop and test more than 300 algorithms, covering many different styles.
+We are using TuringTrader in production at [Bertram Solutions](http://www.bertram.solutions) and [TuringTrader.com](http://www.turingtrader.com), where we trade tactical portfolios day in and day out.
+Further, we have consulted for other financial professionals, researching investment solutions for them.
+But most important of all, we are fully committed to keep this going for the foreseeable future.

 ## Features

 ### Can TuringTrader run on intraday bars?

-TuringTrader does not know about bar length.
-It can therefore run on any defined time frame, but not ticks.
-However, any orders in TuringTrader are only valid for one bar, which might be a bit tedious.
-As we don’t use intraday bars for our own purposes, we can’t promise when that’s going to change.
+Ultimately, TuringTrader does not know about bar length.
+In general, it can run on any defined time frame, but not ticks.
+However, any orders in TuringTrader are only valid for on ebar, which makes trading on shorter bars tediuous - and there are no plans to change that.
+In fact, we doubled down on the end-of-day concept with the v2 engine.

+If you need to simulate intraday bars, this is most likely easier with the v1 engine, which will remain included in the TuringTrader package.

 ### Can TuringTrader perform live trading?